VasilisPlavos/Learn/dotnet/NuGets/nugetcheck/npx/README.md

 # nugetcheck

-This is just the boilerplate.
-To try it use `npx .`
+ A quick way to scan Nuget packages for volnurabilities

+This is under construction!